mako-framework/docs/09_official_packages/00_repl.md

 The object also has a public method called `getContainer()` which, as the name suggests, allows you to access the container directly.

-In the example below we're selecting all records from our `tests` column using the query builder.
+In the example below we're selecting all records from our `tests` table using the query builder.

 ```
 >>> $mako->database->getConnection()->getQuery()->table('tests')->all()